chouerik/PE_manuscript/phylospatial_scripts/01_lineages_delimitation/README_Lineages_Delimitation.txt

 1. BGMYC:
 The bGMYC script computed in R environment is available in ‘01_Lineages_delimitation_bGMYC.R’. bGMYC requires R version 3 and ‘ape’ package version 3.5.
 Details about packages and functions can be found in the R script comments.
 In addition to the conventional bGMYC results, the R script generates a list with the proposed lineages delimited for each threshold of posterior probability.
+The upload of the file containing the multiple trees inferred by BEAST was only possible by compressing it.
+Please unzip it before running the example executable.

 2. MPTP: